HryHung/hexapod-robot/README.md

 Hexapod robot designed for testing hexa-model control, mechanical design learning and prove what we had learnt at university are "useful".
 It's just a platform moving robot so typicaly you can put anything on the top: arm, camera, lidar, machine gun,...

+*NOTE 27/01/26: DON'T BUY MG996 Servo with Plastic gearbox, they will strip after 4-5 run times.
 ---

 ## 🚀 Overview